kfischer-okarin/digital-garden/notes/reference.bible.matthew.13.md

     - This could be like the hardening of the Pharaoh's heart?
 (Which is a difficult topic, too)
 - Does the parable of the weed contain practical wisdom/instruction for churches/communities?
-  - It it mainly an encouragement/description of how God will eventually handle everything and therefore we do not need to judge/exclude/be disappointed too much about unbelievers or maybe even believers with seemingly no fruit?
+  - It it mainly an encouragement/description of how God will eventually handle everything and therefore we do not need to judge/exclude/be disappointed too much about unbelievers?